Admissions - Prospectus

 The range of extra-curricular and enrichment activities on offer is extensive, which students value and, consequently, there are high levels of participation.

 As well as timetabled music lessons, specialist instrumental teaching is available through the school.
 We employ peripatetic music teachers in nearly all instruments.
-Students have the chance to show off their musical and dramatic talents throughout the school year at concerts, school musicals and drama performances.
+Students have the chance to show off their musical and dramatic talents throughout the school year at concerts, performing arts evenings and drama performances, often alongside their peers at Carre’s Grammar School.

 Careers Education and Work Experience

-We also provide impartial careers education within Key Stage 3 and 4 through the Personal, Social, Health and Economic (PSHE) programme and in Key Stage 5 via a Tutorial programme.
+Our commitment to careers information, advice and guidance has earned the school the National Gold Careers Mark.
+We provide impartial careers education within Key Stage 3 and 4 through the Personal, Social and Health Education (PSHE) programme and in Key Stage 5 via a Tutorial programme.
 The careers library is based within the main school library and is the place where we show students how to start planning exciting futures.
 Special parents’ evenings are held at critical points to prepare for the next steps.
 Work Experience is offered to all students in Year 12.

 We are thrilled with our daughter’s progress: a fantastic school.
 We have already recommended it to other parents.